Stephen Harris (umpire)

 Stephen Harris (born 5 July 1980) is a South African cricket umpire.
 He has stood in matches in the Sunfoil Series tournament.
 He is part of Cricket South Africa's umpire panel for first-class matches.
+As of February 2023, Harris has officiated in six Twenty20 Internationals (T2Is), six women's T20Is and seven women's One Day International matches.